sfmanuel/documentation/Tutorial.md

 There are two different types of functionality that Cloudomation provides.
 Functionality which happens on the Cloudomation platform - for example one flow script starting a child execution, or logging something - is provided in the form of normal Python functions, which are listed below.
 To interact with systems outside of the Cloudomation platform, Cloudomation provides functionality in the form of **tasks** - for example REST calls, SSH connections, or sending emails via SMTP (and more).
 For reasons of security and performance, these tasks are always executed as individual child executions with defined inputs and outputs.

-## An introduction to the Cloudomation Flow Script API
+## An introduction to the Cloudomation flow script function reference
-The [Cloudomation Flow Script API](Flow+script+API) exploses Cloudomation functionality to the user - you :)
+The [Cloudomation flow script function reference](Flow+script+function+reference) exploses Cloudomation functionality to the user - you :)

 There are two classes available to you:
 - the Cloudomation class, and